octobercms/docs/backend-lists.md

         options: getCityOptions
         dependsOn: country

 In the above example, the `city` scope will refresh when the `country` scope has changed.
-Any scope that defines the `dependsOn` property will be passed all current scope objects for the Filter widget (which includes their current values) as an array that is keyed by the scope names:
+Any scope that defines the `dependsOn` property will be passed all current scope objects for the Filter widget, including their current values, as an array that is keyed by the scope names.

     public function getCountryOptions()
     {